erhathaway/cellular_automata/src/docs/what-is-a-automata.md

 Cells have a ***state***.
 Usually, states are defined by numbers, such as 0, 1, 2...

-Lets say that cells match to a state in the following:
+Lets say that cells match to a state in the following way:

 ◯ --> 0

 ◉ --> 1

-Thus, based on the above mapping, we could say the following middle cell has the *0* state, and the cell to its left has a *1* state, etc...
+Based on the above mapping, we could say the following middle cell has the *0* state, and the cell to its left has the *1* state, etc...

 ```
 Cell representation: